triangledirt/obj/README.md

 If you want to re-use a type to mean another type, go ahead and do so.
 If you need to discontinue use of a type, do so

-## case_object_t
+## case_obj_t

-case_object_ts are longs. [object.h](https://github.com/triangledirt/case/blob/main/object.h) defines some ways to manipulate them.
+case_obj_ts are longs. [object.h](https://github.com/triangledirt/case/blob/main/object.h) defines some ways to manipulate them.
 At base, you'll do this:

     case_object_clear(&obj);